 Installation

-To install the kernel and all dependencies, including the Python bindings use:
+To install the kernel and required dependencies:

-pip install scorep-jupyter
+pip install scorep_jupyter

 python -m scorep_jupyter.install